 Bot management solutions like Kasada offer businesses an adaptive and resilient way of controlling malicious bot activity through an array of core technologies.
-The best bot management solution is one that evolves with the changing landscape of bot threats.
+The best bot management solution is one that evolves with the changing landscape of bot threat intelligence.

 Real-Time Detection and Identification of Malicious Bots

-Effective bot management solutions should also determine whether a non-human visitor to your website or online resources is a good bot or a bad one.
+An effective bot manager should also determine whether a non-human visitor to your website or online resources is a good bot or a bad one.